 20% of commission plans incorporate tiered rates.

 However, you do need to see a return on your investment in tiered rates.
 It is an investment too.
 Your commission administrator will be spending more time navigating rates.
 Additionally, leadership will need to monitor progress to ensure the right quotas and thresholds have been set.
 It can be a lot to manage.
-So it’s certainly up to your organization as to whether this method is right for your team.
+It’s up to your organization to determine if this method is right for your team.

 50% of sales organizations implement hierarchical overrides.